FareHarbor/simple-iam-vault-cli/README.md

 # simple-iam-vault-cli

-Minimalist binary to authenticate to vault using IAM Instance Role.
+A 'simple' binary to authenticate to vault using IAM Instance Role.

-Expects vault base url to be set using VAULT_ADDR env var
+Expects vault base url to be set using VAULT_ADDR envvar, or you can pass when invoking.

-Usage: `./simple-iam-vault-cli REGION VAULT_ROLE`
+Usage: `VAULT_ADDR=[vault url] ./simple-iam-vault-cli --region [AWS region] --role [Vault role] --host [Host for Server-ID header]`

 ## Building